 - Employees who have contact with others are offered, at no cost, an appropriate face mask that covers the nose and mouth.
 The mask must be worn by the employee at all times during the workday when in contact or likely to come into contact with others.
 Employees who have been instructed by their medical provider that they should not wear a face mask must wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
 A drape that is form fitting under the chin is preferred.
 Masks with one-way valves must not be used. - All staff must wear a face mask at all times, except when working alone in private offices with closed doors or when eating or drinking.
-The exception made previously for staff working in cubicles with solid partitions exceeding the height of the employee while standing is overridden. - A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a clothface mask. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask.
-Students who cannot wear a mask should not be placed with a cohort or group of students in the classroom.
-They may be able to tolerate a face shield with drape at the bottom which does not provide the same extent of source control or personal protection as use of a properly fitted, multi-layered face mask, therefore a student who cannot wear a mask can receive necessary services in a one-toone setting with staff wearing appropriate PPE.
-They may also need to be accommodated via distance learning. - Employees are instructed to wash or replace their face masks daily.
-Parents are instructed to ensure that children have clean face masks. - All individual employee workstations or areas used by employees working as part of a team allow for separation of at least 6 feet.
+The exception made previously for staff working in cubicles with solid partitions exceeding the height of the employee while standing is overridden. - A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a cloth face mask. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask.

+All individual employee workstations or areas used by employees working as part of a team allow for separation of at least 6 feet.
 Classroom furniture is arranged to permit a distance of at least 6 feet between the teacher's desk and the nearest student(s).